Suicide Awareness and Intervention

 $20.00 Or MEMBER PLAN (Starting at $9.99 a month/viewer)

 Tricia Klassen, MSW, RSW

-This webinar provides viewers with a general overview of the issues surrounding suicide.
+This webinar provides a general overview of the issues surrounding suicide.
 Topics related to myths, risk factors, protective factors, and warning signs will be explored.
-The final portion of the webinar will walk participants through a suicide assessment and intervention process with the goal of assisting participants to better identify and assist those at risk of suicide.
+The final portion of the webinar will walk participants through a suicide assessment and intervention process with the goal of assisting viewers to better identify and assist those at risk of suicide.

 Not from the USA?
 Use our currency converting tool to help calculate exchange rates from your country.Currency Converter

-- List helpful statements and questions for responding to a person expressing suicidal thoughts.
+- List statements and questions for responding to a person expressing suicidal thoughts